 Lower-level players have a saying, too: "I was just trying to get the ball in."
 While this might serve you well when you first start, you need to start aiming at much smaller targets if you want to develop into a stronger player.

-At the kitchen line, your goal shouldn’t be just to get the ball over the net or into your opponent’s kitchen.
-It should be to place the ball on the inside of your opponent’s left foot – which is typically a safe spot to aim because it’s harder for right-handed opponents to generate offense from that spot.
+At the kitchen line, your goal shouldn't be just to get the ball over the net or into your opponent's kitchen.
+It should be to place the ball on the inside of your opponent's left foot β which is typically a safe spot to aim because it's harder for right-handed opponents to generate offense from that spot.

 Or, if you're executing a speedup, instead of aiming for an open area or "at your opponent," aim for their belly button, underarm, or dominant side hip.

+Even if you don't hit that spot precisely, you'll come much closer than you might think.
 The benefit is that once you find where your opponent is weakest, you can repeatedly aim for that spot.

 Now, go out there, practice them a bunch, and begin your pro career.
 Or just play better pickleball.